Antitheism

 Antitheism, also spelled anti-theism, is the philosophical position that theism should be opposed.
 The term has had a range of applications.
 In secular contexts, it typically refers to direct opposition to the belief in any deity.
+Unlike antireligion, antitheism is not against those religions that do not have deities, such as some sects of Buddhism and Jainism.

 Etymology

 The word antitheism (or hyphenated anti-theism) has been recorded in English since 1788.
 The etymological roots of the word are the Greek anti and theos.

 The Oxford English Dictionary defines antitheist as "One opposed to belief in the existence of a god".
 The earliest citation given for this meaning dates from 1833.
 The term was likely coined by Pierre-Joseph Proudhon.

 Opposition to theism

 Antitheism has been adopted as a label by those who regard theism as dangerous, destructive, or encouraging of harmful behavior.
 Christopher Hitchens (2001) wrote: